Curriculum Guide

 Illumina (1 credit, yearlong)

 “Illumina” means “radiant ones” and “to give light to.”
 Referencing Winsor’s Lamp of Learning and the brightness of experienced voices, Illumina is Winsor’s select chorus.
 Singers will expand their vocal skills by learning and performing advanced repertoire from a broad range of cultures, languages, and traditions from classical to contemporary.
 Students need to have intermediate to advanced note-reading and technical skills.
 An appreciation for the complexity involved in performing music at a high level will be gained.
-The seniors in Illumina will carry on the tradition of being the student-led a cappella group Senior Small which requires 60–90 minutes of work outside of class per cycle.
 Open to students in Classes V–VIII.
-Prerequisite: Audition in the late spring of 2024.
+Students may enroll in this class more than once with the permission of the instructor and head of the Performing Arts Department.
+Prerequisite: Audition in the late spring of 2025.

 Intermediate Rock On (0.5 credits, spring)